OCEAN STORY #1

 Spatial Data Product Needs to Help Inform Transmission Siting in Federal Waters

 The Mid-Atlantic Regional Council on the Ocean (MARCO) is a partnership that serves as the federally recognized Regional Ocean Partnership for New York, New Jersey, Delaware, Maryland and Virginia.
-MARCO has an important role in ocean planning and created the Mid-Atlantic Committee on the Ocean (MACO) to coordinate planning activities across federal, state and tribal entities.
-Recognizing the important role spatial data plays in early planning for offshore wind transmission siting and initial desktop studies, MACO’s Offshore Wind Regional Collaborative (OWRC) convened an Offshore Wind Energy Transmission subcommittee that worked to identify the spatial data products and needs that will be most important to transmission siting in federal waters.
+MARCO has an important role in ocean planning and created the Mid-Atlantic Ocean Planning Committee (Mid-A OPC) to coordinate planning activities across federal, state and tribal entities.
+Recognizing the important role spatial data plays in early planning for offshore wind transmission siting and initial desktop studies, the Mid-A OPC's Offshore Wind Regional Collaborative (OWRC) convened an Offshore Wind Energy Transmission subcommittee that worked to identify the spatial data products and needs that will be most important to transmission siting in federal waters.
 The subcommittee included representatives from the Department of Energy, National Oceanic and Atmospheric Administration, United States Army Corps of Engineers, New York Department of State, New Jersey Department of Environmental Protection and Delaware Department of Natural Resources and Environmental Control.

 The OWRC subcommittee identified the spatial datasets most important to transmission siting in federal waters.
 The subcommittee then prioritized data products to be considered by the MARCO Board to add to the Mid-Atlantic Ocean Data Portal.
 By highlighting these opportunities to update or enhance data products, OWRC members and other partners are working to ensure that offshore wind transmission siting continues to be informed by the best available and most useful science and data.